 This is because the user interface is intercepting noise from electric appliances other than the air conditioner.
 The noise prevents communication between the units, causing them to stop.
 Operation automatically restarts when the noise ceases.
-A power reset may help to remove this error.

-19.2.8 Symptom: Noise of air conditioners (Indoor unit)
+20.2.9 Symptom: Noise of air conditioners (Indoor unit)

 - A "zeen" sound is heard immediately after the power supply is turned on.
 The electronic expansion valve inside an indoor unit starts working and makes the noise.
-Its volume will reduce in about one minute. - A continuous low "shah" sound is heard when the system is in cooling operation or at a stop.
+Its volume will reduce in about one minute. - · A continuous low "shah" sound is heard when the system is in cooling operation or at a stop.
 When the drain pump (optional accessories) is in operation, this noise is heard. - A "pishi-pishi" squeaking sound is heard when the system stops after heating operation.
 Expansion and contraction of plastic parts caused by temperature change make this noise. - A low "sah", "choro-choro" sound is heard while the indoor unit is stopped.
 When another indoor unit is in operation, this noise is heard.
 In order to prevent oil and refrigerant from remaining in the system, a small amount of refrigerant is kept flowing.

-19.2.9 Symptom: Noise of air conditioners (Indoor unit, outdoor unit)
+20.2.10 Symptom: Noise of air conditioners (Indoor unit, outdoor unit)

-- A continuous low hissing sound is heard when the system is in cooling or defrost operation.
-This is the sound of refrigerant gas flowing through both indoor and outdoor units. - A hissing sound which is heard at the start or immediately after stopping operation or defrost operation.
+- · A continuous low hissing sound is heard when the system is in cooling or defrost operation.
+This is the sound of refrigerant gas flowing through both indoor and outdoor units. - · A hissing sound which is heard at the start or immediately after stopping operation or defrost operation.
 This is the noise of refrigerant caused by flow stop or flow change.

-19.2.10 Symptom: Noise of air conditioners (Outdoor unit)
+20.2.11 Symptom: Noise of air conditioners (Outdoor unit)